white105/codecomp/README.md

 **Do not mount node_modules inside the container.
 Sass will most likely fail as the container is alpine.
 It will 100% failure if you're host is not linux.
 Therefore, only mount the "src" directory.
 Others can be mounted indvidually as well, just not node_modules.
 Rebuild if new packages are added**

-### Serve the Dynmic Frontend via NPM with Automatic Refresh
+### Mode 4: Serve the Dynmic Frontend via NPM with Automatic Refresh

 The code should be automatically refreshed.
-The API_URL can be set using API_BACKEND_XX options.
-These values will be combined to create the REACT_APP_API_URL environment variable within the container.
-Notice that "src" is mounted explicitly and node_modules are ignored.
+The REACT_APP_API_URL/API_URL value can be set using API_BACKEND_XX options.
+These values will be combined to create the REACT_APP_API_URL environment variable within the container which will be available as the API_URL within the frontend config.js file. **Notice that "src" is mounted** explicitly and node_modules are ignored.
 Rebuild container for new packages.

 ```
 $ docker run --rm --name codecomp \